mixno35/php-file-manager/README.md

 ### Changes for 08.12.2023:
 - Fixed known bugs.
 - New languages have been added, such as: German, Spanish, French, Portuguese, Chinese (Simplified), Japanese, Hindi.

-### Changes for 07.12.2023:
-- Improved security when interacting with teams (backend functions) and redesigned the authorization verification system.
-- Two new languages have been added: Russian and Belarusian.
-- Improved interaction with mobile devices.
-- Fixed some errors in the interface display.
-- User privileges have been improved; they now affect the availability of features.